-There are two driving forces expected to bring change to the tech industry.
-We are at the emergence of 5G realization as networks are being upgraded and new devices enter into the market.
-Edge computing, while already being embraced, is taking over the past discussions of the cloud as the answer to bring analytics and insights in a real-time and automated manner.
+There are two notable driving forces expected to bring significant change to the tech industry.
+First, we are at the emergence of 5G realization as networks are being upgraded and new devices enter into the market.
+Secondly, edge computing is taking over the past discussions of the cloud as the answer to bring analytics and insights in a real-time and automated manner.
 Let's skip the mechanics and deep tech discussion.
-Below are some basic thoughts around these 2 areas and why they are important to the future of work, smart cities, consumer entertainment, and much more.
+Below are some basic thoughts around these two areas and why they are important to the future of work, smart cities, consumer entertainment, and much more.

 The Basics of 5G